Gerardo Morales (politician): Early life and career

+Political career

 In 1989 Morales was elected as a provincial deputy and in 1993 became leader of the UCR block in the legislature.
 He served as president of the Finance Committee in 1991 and 1992.
 He was nominated for Vice Governor of Jujuy in a defeated 1991 UCR ticket, and with the support of party leader Raúl Alfonsín, ran for Governor of Jujuy in 1995 and 1999, albeit unsuccessfully.
 He stepped down as a Jujuy Congressman in 2000 to join the national government of President Fernando de la Rúa as Secretary for Social Development.
 Morales was elected to the Argentine Senate in 2001 mid-term elections.

 After the election of Néstor Kirchner as President of Argentina in 2003, many leading Radicals publicly supported Kirchner's populist left-wing agenda.
 The group, known as Radicales K, included provincial governors and national legislators.
 The national president of the Radicals, Roberto Iglesias took a hard-line approach against Kirchner, however, opposing efforts to re-align UCR elected officials toward the popular Kirchner.
 Morales, who supported Iglesias' policy, was re-elected to the Senate in 2005.

 Iglesias led negotiations to find a suitable candidate for the UCR to back in the 2007 Presidential elections against Kirchner's wife and FpV nominee, Cristina Fernández de Kirchner.
 Roberto Lavagna, a former minister under Kirchner who subsequently opposed his policies, appeared to be the favored candidate for the majority of the party.
 Iglesias resigned the presidency of the party in November 2006, however, due to differences with Lavagna, having reached the conclusion that an alliance with him would be a mistake, and joined those who maintained that the party should look for its own candidate (the so-called Radicales R).

 The UCR National Committee appointed Morales as its new president in December 2006.
 Morales supported the party's Rosario convention, in which Alfonsín's call for an alliance with Lavagna was adopted into the party platform.
 He became Lavagna's running mate in the presidential election of October 2007, on a centrist electoral front known as "An Advanced Nation" ('UNA'), and placed third.

-Morales entered subsequently into a heated political dispute with Milagro Sala, the leader of the Indigenist Tupac Amaru Neighborhood Association.
+Morales entered subsequently into a heated political dispute with Milagro Sala, the leader of the Indigenist Tupac Amaru Neighborhood Association and with whom he is obsessed.
+Giving rise to unjust persecution and illegitimate imprisonment that continues to this day.
 He was attacked in 2009, though without injury, by two youths tied to the association, and filed charges against their leader.
 Sala, who denied involvement, alleged that the accusations were politically and racially motivated.
 She responded with demands that Morales' estate be investigated, and each exchanged accusations of corruption.

 Morales was elected leader of the UCR Caucus in the Senate in December 2009; he succeeded Ernesto Sanz, who replaced Morales as President of the party's National Committee.